unnamedd/There/readme.md

 ```

 > [!IMPORTANT]
-> This fork is for me (Thiago) playing and working on my own ideas.
+> This fork is for me (Thiago) to play and work on my own ideas.
 I have no commitment to it.
-If you want more official things, like updates and an easy way to install it, it is better to stick to the official repository.
+If you want more official features, like updates and an easy way to install it, it is better to stick to the official repository.

 ![Screen-shot of the app](https://there.pm/app@2x.jpg)